kemalcr/kemalcr.com/guide.md

 ```

 `kemal-session` has a generic API to multiple storage engines.
 The default storage engine is `MemoryEngine` which stores the sessions in process memory.
-It's ***only recommended*** to use `MemoryEngine` for development and test purposes.
+You should ***only*** use `MemoryEngine` for development and testing purposes.

-Please check [kemal-session](https://github.com/kemalcr/kemal-session) for usage and compatible storage engines.
+See [kemal-session](https://github.com/kemalcr/kemal-session) for usage and compatible storage engines.

 # [WebSockets](#websockets)

-Using *Websockets* is super easy!
+Using *Websockets* with Kemal is super easy!

-You can easily create a `WebSocket` handler which matches the route of `ws://host:port/route`.
+You can create a `WebSocket` handler which matches the route of `ws://host:port/route`.
 You can create more than 1 websocket handler
 with different routes.

 ```ruby